carlostarrats/Control-LLM/Console.md

 🔍 LLMService: Final state after loading:
      - currentModelFilename: gemma-3-1B-It-Q4_K_M
      - isModelLoaded: true
-     - modelPath: /private/var/containers/Bundle/Application/6EE0141B-4AE3-42BC-ACBD-C466E75D539B/Control LLM.app/Models/gemma-3-1B-It-Q4_K_M.gguf
+     - modelPath: /private/var/containers/Bundle/Application/8D4D30F0-1AE3-42B4-A89C-6B57E19F82B7/Control LLM.app/Models/gemma-3-1B-It-Q4_K_M.gguf
 ✅ HybridLLMService: Model loaded with llama.cpp
-✅ ChatViewModel: Auto-loaded model on startup - loaded: true, model: gemma-3-1B-It-Q4_K_M App is being debugged, do not track this hang
+✅ ChatViewModel: Auto-loaded model on startup - loaded: true, model: gemma-3-1B-It-Q4_K_M 🔍 TextModalView: syncProcessingState - resetting isLocalProcessing from false to false 🔍 TextModalView: onAppear - Reset clipboard state and duplicate detection 🔍 TextModalView init
+App is being debugged, do not track this hang
-Hang detected: 0.75s (debugger attached, not reporting) App is being debugged, do not track this hang
+Hang detected: 0.35s (debugger attached, not reporting) App is being debugged, do not track this hang
-Hang detected: 0.53s (debugger attached, not reporting) Send button pressed!
+Hang detected: 1.94s (debugger attached, not reporting)
+Error: this application, or a library it uses, has passed an invalid numeric value (NaN, or not-a-number) to CoreGraphics API and this value is being ignored.
+Please fix this problem.
+If you want to see the backtrace, please set CG_NUMERICS_SHOW_BACKTRACE environmental variable.
+Error: this application, or a library it uses, has passed an invalid numeric value (NaN, or not-a-number) to CoreGraphics API and this value is being ignored.
+Please fix this problem.
+If you want to see the backtrace, please set CG_NUMERICS_SHOW_BACKTRACE environmental variable.
+Error: this application, or a library it uses, has passed an invalid numeric value (NaN, or not-a-number) to CoreGraphics API and this value is being ignored.
+Please fix this problem.
+If you want to see the backtrace, please set CG_NUMERICS_SHOW_BACKTRACE environmental variable.
+Error: this application, or a library it uses, has passed an invalid numeric value (NaN, or not-a-number) to CoreGraphics API and this value is being ignored.
+Please fix this problem.
+If you want to see the backtrace, please set CG_NUMERICS_SHOW_BACKTRACE environmental variable.
+Error: this application, or a library it uses, has passed an invalid numeric value (NaN, or not-a-number) to CoreGraphics API and this value is being ignored.
+Please fix this problem.
+If you want to see the backtrace, please set CG_NUMERICS_SHOW_BACKTRACE environmental variable.
+Error: this application, or a library it uses, has passed an invalid numeric value (NaN, or not-a-number) to CoreGraphics API and this value is being ignored.
+Please fix this problem.
+If you want to see the backtrace, please set CG_NUMERICS_SHOW_BACKTRACE environmental variable.
 Send button pressed!
+Send button pressed!
-🔍 Setting isLocalProcessing = true for immediate button change Donating message sent intent: 'What is a cup'
+🔍 Setting isLocalProcessing = true for immediate button change 🔍 TextModalView: isLocalProcessing changed, updating effective processing state 🔍 TextModalView: updateEffectiveProcessingState - changing from false to true (llm.isProcessing: false, isLocalProcessing: true)
+🔍 TextModalView: generatingOverlay appeared - llm.isProcessing: false, isLocalProcessing: true, effectiveIsProcessing: true Donating message sent intent: 'Hi'
-🔍 TextModalView: sendMessage called with text: 'What is a cup' 🔍 TextModalView: sendMessage called with text: 'What is a cup' 🔍 TextModalView: isDuplicateMessage: false
+🔍 TextModalView: sendMessage called with text: 'Hi'
+🔍 TextModalView: sendMessage called with text: 'Hi'
+🔍 TextModalView: isDuplicateMessage: false
-🔍 TextModalView: Sending message through MainViewModel 🔍 MainViewModel: sendTextMessage called with text: What is a cup...
+🔍 TextModalView: Sending message through MainViewModel 🔍 TextModalView: Setting llm.isProcessing = true before sending message 🔍 TextModalView: llm.isProcessing set to: true
+🔍 MainViewModel: sendTextMessage called with text: Hi...
 🔍 MainViewModel: Current messages count: 0
 🔍 MainViewModel: User message added.
 New count: 1
 🔍 MainViewModel: No file detected, sending text normally